Aungmm1298/Aungmm1298/README.md

 ### 💫 About Me

-- 🎓 I’m a **Digital & Communication Engineering student** at Mae Fah Luang University
+* 🎓 I’m a **Digital & Communication Engineering student** at Mae Fah Luang University
-- 🔭 I’m currently working on **Web Development using React, Next.js and TailwindCSS**
+* 🔭 I’m currently working on **Web Development using React, Next.js and TailwindCSS**
-- 🌱 I’m currently learning **Cloud Computing, IoT Systems, and IT Infrastructure**
+* 🌱 I’m currently learning **Cloud Computing, IoT Systems, and IT Infrastructure**
-- 🥅 2026 Goals: Achieve certifications in Azure Cloud and advance in DevOps.
+* 🥅 2026 Goals: Achieve certifications in Azure Cloud and advance in DevOps

 <br>